-6.2 Stakeholder Identification and InvolvementApproach
+6.2 Stakeholder Identification and Involvement Approach

 Stakeholder involvement is a vital part of the IRWM Program as a means to identify and address public interests and perceptions as well as stakeholder questions and issues.
-Stakeholder involvement ensures that the IRWM Plan and any proposed solutions are in keeping with public interests, and provides for public ownership and support of those solutions.
+Stakeholder involvement ensures that the IRWM Plan and any proposed solutions are in keeping with public interests and provides for public ownership and support of those solutions.
 Stakeholder involvement is also an essential element in identifying and resolving potential water management conflicts within the Region.
-The Regional Water Management Group (RWMG) - comprised of the City of San Diego, County of San Diego, and San Diego County Water Authority - examined the water management issues and opportunities in the Region's watersheds to identify the stakeholders with a vested interest in local water resources who could assist in articulating regional needs during the planning phase, as well as carry out projects during implementation phases.
-The agencies and organizations involved in water management within the Region that have been identified and contacted to participate in the IRWM program are listed in Table 6-14 (located in the final pages of this chapter), along with each group's level of actual IRWM participation.
+The Regional Water Management Group (RWMG) - composed of the City of San Diego, County of San Diego, and San Diego County Water Authority - examined the water management issues and opportunities in the Region's watersheds to identify the stakeholders with a vested interest in local water resources who could assist in articulating regional needs during the planning phase, as well as carry out projects during implementation phases.
+The agencies and organizations involved in water management within the Region that have been identified and contacted to participate in the IRWM program are listed in Table 6-14 (located in the final pages of this chapter). along with each group's level of actual IRWM participation.
+As the San Diego IRWM Program has grown and evolved, additional stakeholders have requested to participate by joining the IRWM Stakeholder email list, attending Regional Advisory Committee (RAC) meetings, or submitting projects to the online project database.

 During development of the 2007 IRWM Plan, stakeholder participation was initially coordinated through Project Clean Water.
 The RWMG effectively leveraged the sizeable Project Clean Water database to announce IRWM planning activities to members of the public and related organizations.
-The Project Clean Water (www.projectcleanwater.org) also provided a forum for disseminating information on watershed and water quality topics, as well as providing a centralized point of access to water quality information and resources in the San Diego Region.
-While initial coordination of stakeholder activities took place through the existing Project Clean Water forum, the Regional Advisory Committee (RAC) was formally established in December 2006, and has been the primary advisory body for the IRWM Program since that time (refer to Section 6.3).
-The RAC was the advisory body responsible for providing final input into and recommending adoption of the 2007 IRWM Plan.
+The Project Clean Water website (www.projectcleanwater.org) also provided a forum for disseminating information on watershed and water quality topics, as well as providing a centralized point of access to water quality information and resources in the San Diego Region.
+The Project Clean Water website also houses the Stormwater Capture and Use Feasibility Study that is being completed concurrently with the 2019 IRWM Plan Update.
+While initial coordination of stakeholder activities took place through the existing Project Clean Water forum, the RAC was formally established in December 2006, and has been the primary advisory body for the IRWM Program since that time (refer to Section 6.3).
+The RAC was the advisory body responsible for providing final input into and recommending adoption of the 2007 IRWM Plan, as well as both the 2013 IRWM Plan Update, and the 2019 San Diego IRWM Plan Update - Phase 1.

 Stakeholders provided input on watersheds for the 2013 IRWM Plan.

-Photo credit: Rosalyn Prickett, RMC Water and Environment
+Photo credit: Rosalyn Prickett, Woodard & Curran